About 21 hours ago, blogger Chelsea Fagan delivered the funniest tweet of all time unto us:

 ROY: No, Henry, no. Diabetes is what diabetics have.
 I have gluten intolerance.

 Scene: Louis and a Man, dressed in leather, in the Ramble in Central Park.
-Louis and the Man are eyeing each other, alternating interesting and indifference.
+Louis and the Man are eyeing each other, alternating interest and indifference.

 MAN: What do you want?